vrdelc/prediction_Mask_RCNN/README.md

 ## Configuration

 Clone this repository

-Install Mask RCNN as indicated in [github](https://github.com/matterport/Mask_RCNN) Due to [this problem]( https://github.com/matterport/Mask_RCNN/issues/1797), install TensorFlow version 1.13.1 and Keras 2.1.0
+Install Mask RCNN as indicated in [github](https://github.com/matterport/Mask_RCNN)

+Due to problem [AttributeError: module 'tensorflow' has no attribute 'log']( https://github.com/matterport/Mask_RCNN/issues/1797), install TensorFlow version 1.13.1 and Keras 2.1.0

 You can download a trained model in [releases](https://github.com/matterport/Mask_RCNN/releases)